Hurricane Sandy silences Atlantic City's casinos

 IF YOU CAN'T GAMBLE, DRINK

-With the town's casinos darkened on Tuesday, many Atlantic City visitors resorted to their second-favourite activity - drinking.
+With the town's casinos darkened on Tuesday, many Atlantic City visitors resorted to their second-favorite activity - drinking.

 Business was booming at Ducktown Tavern and Liquors, on Atlantic Avenue at the corner of Georgia Avenue, about one block from the closed Tropicana casino.
 Two bars inside were jammed by mid-afternoon.